tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

 Congratulations!
 You have now installed Tudat and TudatPy and are ready to start running your simulations and analyses!
 We recommend you get started by having a look at our :ref:`getting_started_examples`.

-If there are any issues with the installation, the examples, or if you have any question or comments on Tudat, please use our `Github discussion forum <https://github.com/orgs/tudat-team/discussions>`_
+If there are any issues with the installation, the examples, or if you have any question or comments on Tudat, please use our `Github discussion forum <https://github.com/orgs/tudat-team/discussions>`_, or have a look at the :ref:`FAQ <faq>`.

 Building your own TudatPy kernel